sfuhrm/radiobrowser4j/README.md

 ### Android

-Some adjustments (packagingOptions) are necessary to the packaging options of your app build.gradle:
+Some adjustments are necessary to the packaging of your app build.gradle:

 ```
 ...